ManoChitoda/Exxon-Mobile-Hackthon-Challange/README.md

 We reorganize the given data and made better tables and relationships and avoid redundancy.

-OVERALL we saved 48% more space from what the original files had occupied.
+OVERALL we saved almost 48% of the space from what the original files had occupied.